-- Teachers must give students a minimum of two weeks' notice of their assessment date. - Teacher follows assessment procedures for arranging special assessment conditions for eligible students. - Teachers must contact Louise Oliphant l.oliphant@sanctamaria.school.nz and outline assessment, date, time and student - Louise Oliphant will make arrangements with (Teacher Aide) TAS and volunteers, and will find an appropriate venue for the assessment to take place. - Louise Oliphant will email all the details of the assessment with SAC to the parents.
+- Teachers must give students a minimum of two weeks' notice of their assessment date. - Teacher follows assessment procedures for arranging special assessment conditions for eligible students. - Using app: Reminder email sent out each week to book in SAC conditions.
+Using the app teachers must contact Rachel Price r.price@sanctamaria.school.nz and outline assessment, date, time and student and SAC requirements - Rachel Price will make arrangements with (Teacher Aide) TAS and volunteers, and will find an appropriate venue for the assessment to take place. - Rachel Price will email all the details of the assessment with SAC to the parents.

-Example of an email to the parents can be seen below Dear Parer nt Reader/writers or laptop use will be available for your child on the of at at Here are the details of where your daughter needs to go for on on Please inform your child of the following information.
-Student's Reader/writer or Mrs X DU Yes name laptop

-If a laptop is preferred, please note the printing DOT must be at school.
-They will be accompanied to the photocopier to print off the work immediately.
-After the printing, your child will be told to delete the assessment from their device.
-It is important that these processes are followed in accordance with NZQA regulations.
-If these steps are not followed your child could be processed for Academic Misconduct.
-Which is a very serious matter and could result in your child failing their assessment.
+Example of an email to the parents can be seen below Dear Parent Reader/writers or laptop use will be available for your child on the of of at Here are the details of where your daughter needs to go for on Please inform your child of the following information.
+Student's name Reader/writer or laptop Mrs X DU Y Yes If a laptop is preferred, please note the printing DOT must be at school.
+They will be photocopier to print off the work immediately.
+After the printing, your child will be assessment from their device.
+It is important that these processes are followed in a regulations.
+If these steps are not followed your child could be processed for Acade Which is a very serious matter and could result in your child failing their assessment. told to delete the accordance with NZQA emic Misconduct.
 VENUE details to follow on Monday.